maickrau/GraphAligner/README.md

 The aligner has two built-in methods for finding seed hits: maximal unique matches (MUMs) (default) and maximal exact matches (MEMs).
 These modes use MUMmer4 to find matches between the read and nodes.
 Only matches entirely within a node are found.
 Use the parameter `--seeds-mum-count n` to use the `n` longest MUMs as seeds (or -1 for all MUMs), and `--seeds-mem-count n` for the `n` longest MEMs (or -1 for all MEMs).
 Use `--seeds-mxm-length n` to only use matches at least `n` characters long.
 If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to disk for reuse instead of rebuilding it each time.

 Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto) with the parameter `-s seedfile.gam`.
-The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, and `query_position` the position in the read.
+The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, `name` the name of the read and `query_position` the position in the read.
 Match length (`path.mapping[0].edit[0]`) is only used to order the seeds, with longer matches tried before shorter matches.

 Alternatively you can use the parameter `--seeds-first-full-rows` to use the dynamic programming alignment algorithm on the entire first row instead of using seeded alignment.
 This is very slow except on tiny graphs, and not recommended.